Myles Santos. 21. Freelance.

-Something just feels like it stirs inside whenever I knead words into my journals and feel the pen coast placidly by my hand.
+Something just feels like it stirs inside whenever I knead words into my journal and feel the pen coast placidly by my hand.
 Ever since I could write, I felt like I could actually create.
 To think, the idea that something so beautiful, so authentic and exact could stem forth from almost nowhere at all – and from me! – it always gets me this sort of really welcome feeling that I could never really trade for anything else.
-So one day as I was going around desperately in search for a better place in this world, at the suggestion of an old lover, I started compiling some of these current writings of mine to a single place on the internet, where I’ve realized many people come to visit things that they can better relate themselves to.
+So one day as I was around desperately in search for a better place in this world, at the suggestion of an old lover, I started compiling some of these current writings of mine to a single place on the Internet, where I’ve realized many people come to visit relatable things they might appreciate life with.

 The point here is not to get known.
 The point is to leave my stories here for those who are meant to see it.
 I have many things to tell the world.
 Even if it sleeps blind to my work, I want my work there to inspire.
 There to touch.
 There to lay it all down on the line on how it is to be a writer, a lover, a con artist, a musician, a child, an adult – a human being.
 So I invite you to take a look around my illustration of the desert, my personal read on everything, as I recount the stories and things that mean something intimately deep to me, as perhaps one day they could mean just as deeply to you as well.